 6. Water your plants when they need water.
 During hot spells, water early in the morning or late in the evening so as to reduce evaporation and scalding of the leaves.
 If your plant looks limp during the day, don’t panic–the plant is just too hot; just like us, it can go limp.
 Check the weight of the pot; if it is light, move it to a cooler, shadier location and water.
 If the pot is heavy, don’t water it.
 DROUGHT AND DROWN LOOK THE SAME ON A FUCHSIA.
 Mist the plant lightly with a cold water spray to reduce the stress on the plant, and maybe find a cooler location to hang it.

-Do all these things and you can enjoy healthy blooming fuchsias all season long!This entry was posted on 07/07/2010 in Fuchsias 101, Garden Journal by PowellsWood
+Do all these things and you can enjoy healthy blooming fuchsias all season long!This entry was posted on 07/07/2010 in How to Care for Fuchsias, Northwest Gardening Blog by PowellsWood